My.EOU Portal Current Students Faculty/Staff

 7 – 9 p.m. – TGR’s new film Fire on the Mountain.
 Doors open at 6:00pm.
 Film starts promptly at 7pm.

-*Event will be catered with good micro beers from Barley Browns available for purchase.
+*Event will have good micro beers from Barley Browns and Lefty’s has pizza and food downstairs available for purchase.

 *Raffle with great winter gear prizes and recreational packages from local and national retailers.

 *$5 for students with valid ID. $10 admission at the door.
 Kids under 12 get in free.
 Raffle tickets 1 for $2 or 3 for $5.

 Saturday, Feb.
 8th – Anthony Lakes Mountain Resort